MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-DlpComplianceRule.md

 ```

 ### -PrependSubject
 The PrependSubject parameter specifies an action for the rule that adds text to add to the beginning of the Subject field of messages.
-The value for this parameter is the text that you want to add.
+The value for this parameter is the text that you specify.
 If the text contains spaces, enclose the value in quotation marks (").

 Consider ending the value for this parameter with a colon (:) and a space, or at least a space, to separate it from the original subject.